Fix Pipeline Hygiene Before CRM Data Gets Feral

 Most agencies operate multiple decision pipelines — lead routing, content operations, revenue operations — that depend on fragile integrations and manual handoffs.
 Pipeline hygiene is the set of routines that keep those pipelines healthy: validation, routing, de-duplication, sync, QA checks, and audit trails.
 Without a system-led execution layer, agencies see failure modes such as missed leads, duplicate outreach, stale content, and broken CRM automation.

-How Meshline’s operating framework works: pipeline hygiene operating layer and execution layer
+How Meshline’s operating framework works: pipeline hygiene workflow control layer and execution layer

 Meshline’s design separates responsibility so teams can reason about failure and recovery.
 The core elements of the framework are: